-Some specific examples of white listing and blacklisting that might apply to your small business:
+What are some specific examples of white listing and blacklisting that may apply to my small business?

-Software
+Software o Whitelisting

-- o Whitelisting - Employers restrict access to applications used by a select number of employees to perform their role for the business such as accounting, human resources, and/or payroll.
-Access would be restricted on the machine or server used for these functions. - o Blacklisting - Employers restrict access to games or prevent applications, which could contain malware.
+Employers restrict access to applications used by a select number of employees to perform their role for the business - such as accounting, human resources, and/or payroll.
+Access would be restricted on the machine or server used for these functions.

+Blacklisting

+Employers restrict access to games or prevent applications, which could contain malware.